btorb/latex_templates/readme.md

 # Latex templates

-Your mileage my vary.
+Your mileage may vary.
 I use these templates for different types of documents.
 In addition, I included some hidden gems in these documents of hard to find tricks in Latex.